TluwaniMS/Javascript-Object-Destructuring/README.md

 const { name, surname } = person;

 console.log(`The persons full name is ${name} ${surname}.`);
-///Will print:
+/// Will print:
-The persons full name is Thando Mlambo
+/// The persons full name is Thando Mlambo
 ```
 * How to access object properties and assign a new name to them: